Ishankalhe911/IITBOMBAY/docs/system_design.md

-Here is your **system_design.md rewritten in the exact same clean GitHub format** as your Architecture and Evaluation Notes documents.
-The content stays the same — only formatting, structure, and clarity are improved.

----

 # System Design

 This document outlines the end-to-end workflow, component responsibilities, and data flow of the Mentor-Scoring-AI system.
 The design emphasizes modularity, reproducibility, and CPU-friendly multimodal processing.